Cranial Remolding orthosis

 – Torticollis, a condition in which a neck muscle is tight and limits the baby’s head motion

-The Cranial Remodeling Program is for children who are 3 months to 18 months old.
-This is the average age range when the skull has not yet fused and still remains moldable.
+The Cranial Remodeling Program is for children who are 4-6 months old.
+This is the ideal time for optimal head correction because the skull has not yet fused and there is still rapid brain growth.
 The conditions that we treat are:

 – Plagiocephaly: A flattening of an infant’s head on one side